tomchen-stripe/mcp-server-token-sizes/README.md

-# token-size
+# mcp-server-response-token-sizes

-A Python project for token size utilities.
+A Python project for token sizes of mcp responses when including more tools.

 ## Installation